-Available for Virtual Visits In: British Colombia (Kootenay Region), Newfoundland & Labrador, and Quebec
+Available for Virtual Visits In: British Colombia (Kootenay Region), Newfoundland & Labrador, Nova Scotia, and Saskatchewan

 Genre: Picture Books, Early Chapter Books, Beginning Readers, Graphic Novels

 Cost for School and Public Virtual Readings Program: $200.00, plus applicable taxes

 Virtual Presentation Information

 This presentation is a fun twist on “readers theatre” for grades 4-6.
 I open with an excerpt from Planet Hockey, but instead of reading from a book, I share my screen to show a panel-by-panel slideshow of the story.
 I then briefly talk about how comic books and graphic novels inspired me to read and write as a child.